Oligut™ (Branded Oligosaccharide Prebiotic)

 Frequently asked questions about Oligut™ (Branded Oligosaccharide Prebiotic)

-Reported potential side effects may include: Mild gas, bloating, or flatulence at higher prebiotic doses.
+For most healthy adults, Oligut is well tolerated at studied doses.
+Reported effects can include: Mild gas, bloating, or flatulence at higher prebiotic doses.
 Loose stools or transient stool changes during initial adaptation.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Oligut is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Broad-spectrum antibiotics — may transiently disrupt prebiotic-driven microbiota shifts.
+Possible interactions include: Broad-spectrum antibiotics — may transiently disrupt prebiotic-driven microbiota shifts.
 Immunosuppressants (cyclosporine, tacrolimus) — theoretical microbiota-immune interactions; discuss with prescribing clinician.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(1 citations)